 I’ve just had a few conversations about some ‘Two Day Expeditions’ coming up.
 I’ve sent them this photo and they’ll be reading this blog and the kit list.
 This will be exactly what I will take and what I will check a client’s bags for.

 Things you might omit from your kit list

 If you wanted to sleep in a tent you would remove the tarp and bivvy, my preference in most weather or terrain.
 If you used a Jetboil it would replace the stove and pot, you should still carry a lighter but the fuel would be swapped out with the gas canister of course.

-I think the Easton stakes are the best I’ve used on any terrain.
+I think the titanium stakes are the best I’ve used on any terrain.
 I’ll use them when I camp on Scafell Pike and Great Gable this Summer.
-They can be hammered into any terrain, like between rocks or bashed with a rock into hard ground.
+They can be hammered into any terrain, between rocks or bashed with a rock into hard ground.

 My clients won’t need to take the wind meter or the shovel, we don’t need two.
 The ladies, unfortunately, won’t have much use for the ‘pee tub’, unless you go down the Shewee route.

-Clients also won’t need to take the Sawyer Water Filter (although I will advise them to get one.
-I can filter all the water we drink, straight from the beck.
+I don’t take water into the mountains if I know there’s a reliable source.
+I can filter all the water I drink, straight from the beck.

-Please let me know if you would change anything or if you have any questions don’t hesitate to drop me a line.
+Please let me know if you would do something different or if you have any questions don’t hesitate to drop me a line.